What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 Long and healthy feathers are only achievable with sufficient protein in the chicken feed intake.

-Keratin is the major component of feathers, and it is a protein that provides support and protection to the body.
+Keratin is the major component of feathers, a protein that provides support and protection to the body.

 Proper feathering needs high-protein chicken feed, especially during molting.